Stevie Mikayne

 Stevie Mikayne is a Canadian writer of mystery novels.
 She is a two-time Lambda Literary Award nominee in the Lesbian Mystery category, for UnCatholic Conduct at the 27th Lambda Literary Awards and for Illicit Artifacts at the 28th Lambda Literary Awards.

 She has also published a series of children's books, Emlyn and the Gremlin, under the pen name Steff F. Kneff.

-She lives in Ottawa with her partner Nancy and their daughter.